joshayoung/joshayoung_website/src/pages/projects.md

 ### <a name='xamarin_courses_app'></a>Xamarin Courses App (2021)
 ###### (C#, Xamarin, XAML)
 This project was built as a learning experience for Xamarin.
-It uses XAML and C# to build a mobile application that reads a list of courses and students from a json file.
+It is a mobile application that reads a list of courses and students from a json file.
 It gives you the ability to add or remove courses and students.
 All of these changes are updated via Xamarin's event system.
 [Repo](https://github.com/joshayoung/xamarin-courses-app)

 ### <a name='notification_system'></a>Notification System (2020 - 2021)